Dispersive Determination of Nucleon Gravitational Form Factors: Results and discussion

 where $a,b=1,2,3$ are isospin labels.
 We work in the isospin limit.
 Elastic unitarity gives the imaginary part from $\pi\pi$ intermediate states via the Cutkosky cutting rule~\cite{Cutkosky:1960sp} (see Fig.~\ref{fig.cut_pi}),

 where $\sigma_i(t)\equiv \sqrt{1-4 m_i^2/t}$ ($i=\pi, K$ and $N$) and $t_0^0(t)$ ($t^0_2(t)$) are the $S$-($D$-)wave $\pi \pi$ partial-wave amplitudes related to the phase shifts $\delta_\ell^0(t)$ according to $t_\ell^0(t)=e^{i \delta_\ell^0(t)} \sin \delta_\ell^0(t)/\sigma_\pi(t)$.
+Details of the derivation of Eqs.~\eqref{eq.ImApi} and \eqref{eq.ImDpi} are given in the Supplementary Material.
 In practice, the phase of the $\pi\pi$ $D$-wave scattering amplitude $\phi^0_2(t)$ instead of $\delta_2^0(t)$ is used to include inelastic effects.
-The $D$-wave data are taken from latest crossing-symmetric dispersive analysis~\cite{Bydzovsky:2016vdx} instead of Ref.~\cite{Garcia-Martin:2011iqs} used in~\cite{Hoferichter:2015hva}.
+The $D$-wave data are taken from the latest crossing-symmetric dispersive analysis~\cite{Bydzovsky:2016vdx} instead of Ref.~\cite{Garcia-Martin:2011iqs} used in Ref~\cite{Hoferichter:2015hva}.
 The main difference lies in the fact that the phase shift and inelasticity from Ref.~\cite{Bydzovsky:2016vdx} are consistent with the commonly used results~\cite{Garcia-Martin:2011iqs} below 1.4~GeV and cover a larger energy range up to around 2~GeV.
 The difference turns out to be moderate.